valepu/angular-jwt/README.md

 You can see some more examples of how this works in [the tests](https://github.com/auth0/angular-jwt/blob/master/test/unit/angularJwt/services/interceptorSpec.js)

+## Usages

+This library is used in [auth0-angular](https://github.com/auth0/auth0-angular

 ## Contributing

 Just clone the repo, run `npm install`, `bower install` and then `gulp` to work :).